mfyuu/gh-po/README.md

 ## Overview

+`gh-po` = `gh pr list` + `gh pr checkout`, optionally `gh pr view --web`

-`gh-po` (PR + Checkout) streamlines the process of viewing and checking out pull requests.
+Streamlines the process of viewing and checking out pull requests.
 It displays all available pull requests in an interactive selection UI, allowing you to quickly checkout any PR or open it in your browser.

 Built with [golang/go](https://github.com/golang/go), this extension uses [charmbracelet/huh](https://github.com/charmbracelet/huh) for interactive selection.